graduateclimateconference/graduateclimateconference.github.io/logistics.md

 Driving directions:
 Participants who are driving to the conference should proceed directly to the MBL Swope Center for conference registration.
 You can enter 7 MBL Street, Woods Hole MA 02543 on the GPS.
 Please plan to arrive no later than 5:00 pm on Thursday, November 7.
 MBL parking permits must be requested upon registration.

-Bus schedules:
-Boston Corporate Coach buses: MIT pickup/drop-off outside the Visual Arts Center (20 Ames St, Cambridge, MA 02142).
-Schedule Updated as of 10/12/2023
+We will be using Boston Corporate Coach buses: MIT pickup/drop-off outside the Visual Arts Center (20 Ames St, Cambridge, MA 02142).
+Schedule Updated as of 10/12/2023.

 THURSDAY, NOVEMBER 2:
-BUS 1 (Capacity 55)
+ONE MORNING BUS (Capacity, 55)
 - <b>10:00 AM</b> Pick-up at MIT Campus
-- <b>10:30 AM</b> Pick-up at Logan Airport
+- <b>~10:30 AM</b> Pick-up at Logan Airport
-- <b>12:30 PM</b> Drop-off at Woods Hole
+- <b>~12:30 PM</b> Drop-off at Woods Hole

 SATURDAY, NOVEMBER 4:
 ONE MORNING BUS (Capacity 55)
 - <b>12:30 PM</b> Pick-up at MIT Campus
-- <b>2:30 PM</b> Drop-off at Logan Airport
+- <b>~2:30 PM</b> Drop-off at Logan Airport
-- <b>3:00 PM</b>  Drop-off at MIT Campus
+- <b>~3:00 PM</b>  Drop-off at MIT Campus

-TWO EVENING BUSES (Capacity 55 each)
+TWO EVENING BUSES (Capacity 55 on each bus)
 - <b>3:00 PM</b> Pick-up at MIT Campus
-- <b>5:00 PM</b> Drop-off at Logan Airport
+- <b>~5:00 PM</b> Drop-off at Logan Airport
-- <b>5:30 PM</b>  Drop-off at MIT Campus
+- <b>~5:30 PM</b>  Drop-off at MIT Campus

 # How to get to MIT’s campus for the bus
 You can take a cab from Boston Logan Airport or the South Station train/bus terminal, which will cost about $40 and take 20-30 minutes in all cases.
 Uber and Lyft can be slightly cheaper, depending on demand.
 If you are planning to take a cab or Uber/Lyft from Boston Logan Airport to MIT and would like to coordinate shared rides with other attendees, please enter your information on the spreadsheet link provided in the final logistics email and use the sheet to contact other attendees.

 Alternatively, you can take the MBTA (referred to as the “T”) which includes the subway, bus and commuter rail system in Boston.
 The OpenMBTA smartphone app is a great way to track bus/subway arrival and departure times when using public transportation in Boston.

-The MIT campus is located at the Kendall/MIT stop on the Red Line of the subway system (see map below):
+The MIT campus is located at the Kendall/MIT stop on the Red Line of the subway system.

 <h4> How to get from Boston Logan Airport to MIT using the T: </h4>
 The best way to get to MIT from the airport is to catch the free Silver Line bus from outside the lower level (baggage claim) of each terminal.
 This bus provides a free transfer into the subway system at South Station, from which point you can catch the Red Line to Kendall/MIT (look for the Inbound train in the direction of Alewife, exit four stops later).
 Plan at least an hour to get from Boston Logan Airport to MIT’s campus on the silver and red lines.